 Application to GSLIS is made online through the URI Graduate School; follow directions to complete the online application form.
-For assistance if needed, contact the GSLIS Student Services Office, 401-874-2878 or email@example.com.
+For assistance contact the GSLIS office (401-874-2878) or Kate Fox (firstname.lastname@example.org).

 The GSLIS Admissions Committee will evaluate completed applications once all materials (transcripts, test scores, recommendations, etc.) have been submitted online.
 After review by the Director, the Committee’s recommendations are forwarded to the Graduate School.
 Final decision on admission rests with the dean of the Graduate School.
 The applications packet is considered as a whole.

 Please visit the Admissions Procedures page to view more about admission procedures, tuition & fees, financial aid, and matriculation and registration.